DeepRank/3D-Vac/README.md

 ## How to run the pipeline for the pilot dataset:
 ### Step 0: Preparing the binding affinity targets
 #### 0.1: Building DB1 for MHC-I based on MHCFlurry dataset
+DB1 contains all sequences of pMHC-I (DB1-I) and pMHC-II (DB1-II) and their experimental Binding Affinities (BAs).
 ```
 python src/0_build_db1/generate_db1_I.py --source-csv curated_training_data.no_additional_ms.csv --P 9 --allele HLA-A*02:01 --output-csv BA_pMHCI.csv
 ```